iohanngrig/music_transformer/README.md

 ```
 wait until the configuration finds the path to `MuseScore4.exe` file.

-Install the rest of the packages (repetitions are possible):
+Install the rest of the packages (repetitions are present):

 ```bash
 pip install -r requirements.txt